CNC steel machining

 M2 high-speed steel: Used for manufacturing high-cutting-speed cutting tools.

-Based on over 15 years of CNC machining experience, we have compiled the following list of surface finish processes used for various precision-machined parts made from steel material.
+Based on over 15 years of machining experience, we have compiled the following list of surface finish processes used for tool steel parts.

 Machined finish